Vegan Tamales Recipe (Tamales Rojos)

 Make The Masa

-1. In a very large mixing bowl, whip the vegetable shortening until light and creamy.
+1. In a very large mixing bowl, use an electric handheld mixer to whip the vegetable shortening until light and creamy. (you can also use a stand mixer or do it by hand)

 2. Pour in half of the masa harina, baking powder and salt and mix until you have a well combined mixture.

-3. Pour in 1 cup of the red chile salsa into the masa mixture and mix until well combined.
-Stop to scrape down the sides as needed.
+3. Pour in 1 cup of the red chile salsa into the masa mixture and whip until well combined.
+Stop to scrape down the sides of the bowl as needed.

 4. Little by little begin adding the remaining masa harina and pouring in vegetable stock or broth.
 Mix until you have a creamy, smooth and airy corn masa dough.